Grace-Kemka/My-Portfolio-for-all-projects/README.md

 ABOUT ME

-My name is Grace Kemka and over 2 years I have gather skills on QA in tech.
-I am one who pays astute attention to details and would never compromise on quality if it is within my power.
+My name is Grace Kemka, and over the past two years, I have developed strong skills in software quality assurance within the tech industry.
+I am detail-oriented, with a keen eye for accuracy, and I never compromise on quality when it is within my capacity to deliver.

-Detail-oriented Software Quality Assurance Tester with combined experience in manual and automated testing.
+I am a Software Quality Assurance Tester with experience in both manual and automated testing.
 Proficient in designing test plans, writing and executing test cases/scripts, and reporting defects using Jira.
 Skilled in Cypress and API testing with Postman.
-Strong collaborator accustomed to Agile workflows, committed to ensuring high-quality software releases through thorough regression testing.
+I am a strong collaborator, well-versed in Agile workflows, and committed to ensuring high-quality software releases through thorough regression testing.

 TECHNICAL SKILLS
  Manual Testing: Test planning, test case design, test execution, exploratory testing